 - New or worse mental, mood, or behavior problems have happened with this drug.
-These problems include thoughts of suicide or killing someone else, depression, forceful actions, fury, anxiety, and anger.
+These problems include ideas of suicide or killing someone else, depression, forceful actions, fury, anxiety, and anger.
 These problems have happened in people with and without a history of mental or mood problems.
 Watch people who take this drug closely.
-If you think you have any of these problems, call your doctor right away.
-Call your doctor right away if you have any other signs like nervousness, restlessness, grouchiness, panic attacks, or any new or worse changes in mood or actions.
+If you think your child has any of these problems, call the doctor right away.
+Call the doctor right away if your child has any other signs like nervousness, restlessness, grouchiness, panic attacks, or any new or worse changes in mood or actions.

 - It is used to help control certain kinds of seizures.